SAT Response to COVID-19

 Our Rental Car Facility is open for business with reduced hours of operation to serve travelers.
 View Rental Car Facilities schedule.

-- The San Antonio International Airport Ambassador Program initiated a limited return of the volunteers on 6/16/2020.
+- The San Antonio International Airport Ambassador Program initiated a limited return of the volunteers.

 - Our Pups and Planes therapy dog program has been suspended until further notice.

 - Individually-packaged masks are available at no cost and being distributed by SAT Ambassadors upon request.